sines05/ai-agent-aws/README.md

 > **"Create an EC2 instance for hosting an Apache Server with a dedicated security group that allows inbound HTTP (port 80) and SSH (port 22) traffic."**

+> 💡 **Amazon Nova Users**: When using AWS Bedrock Nova models, you may want to specify the region in your request for better context, e.g., *"Create an EC2 instance in us-east-1 for hosting an Apache Server..."*

 Here's what happens:

 ### 1. AI Analysis & Planning